Year 12 can seem a lot more daunting than it initially did, especially when your mind starts racing with questions about your HSC study plan.

 - They maximise their attention in class: Although messing around in class with your friends might be fun, it means that you have to effectively relearn content when you get home.
 By maximising your time in class, you are doing a majority of your work.

-- They constantly revised content: Constant exposure to content allows for better retention of materials over an extended period of time.
+- They constantly revise content: Constant exposure to content allows for better retention of materials over an extended period of time.
 It also reduces the amount of pressure experienced before exams through adequate preparation, and creates self-discipline.

 - Homework was about dealing with the difficult questions: Where class has been about learning information, homework is about application.
 After all, examinations aren’t about testing your knowledge, it’s about how you used that knowledge.